untoldgarden/meadow-manual/upload-to-meadow.md

 # Upload to Meadow {#upload-to-meadow}

 To see your experience on your device, and to share it with others, you can upload it to Meadow.
 This saves you building a bespoke app.
-To upload your experience to Meadow you need to create what is called an Asset Bundle.
-This is Unity’s file format for bundling assets.
-It is like Unity’s own zip file.
+To upload you need the plugin [Meadow Studio](https://manual.meadow.space/meadow-studio.html) installed in your project.
+This connects your Unity project directly to your Meadow experience, allowing for quick testing.

+## Create an account on Meadow

+Meadow is still in a closed beta, so your email need to be whitelisted by us before you can create an account.
+Contact support to get your email whitelisted.

+1. Go to the Meadow portal at: [https://app.meadow.space/](https://app.meadow.space/)
+2. Press 'Login' at the top right corner.
+3. Sign up with an email you have access to.
+The verification email sometimes end up in the trash.
+Certain non-standard email providers and government accounts blocks our verification email, use a standard gmail or outlook address instead.

+**<font color="red">KNOWN ERROR:</font>** Currently it's not possible to use spaces in your name.
+We are working on fixing this, until that's done, use a name without spaces.

+## Create an experience on Meadow

+1. Press 'Go to Experiences'
+2. On the top right, click '+ New Experience'
+3. Fill in the Title and any other details.
+Keep in mind, you can always edit these later.
+4. You can skip past the Deploy section for now as Meadow Studio is a more streamlined way of getting this done.
+5. In the 'Distribution' section, double click anywhere on the map to place your experience in that location.
+You can search for a particular location, or place it where you are.
+Bear in mind, depending on your settings, you may not be able to open the experience if it is too far away from you.
+6. You can toggle 'Available Everywhere' on or off depending on your preference.
+If 'Available Everywhere' is on, the Placement Type is automatically 'In Front of Camera', which works anywhere, including indoors.
+If 'Available Everywhere' is turned off, other than 'In Front of Camera', you also have the 'Geospatial' option.
+This uses Google streetview to place the experience, and as such, does not work indoors as there is no streetview there.
+7. Save this as a draft for now, until you have used Meadow Studio to upload your experience.

 ## Add your experience as children to an empty GameObject

-1. Create a new empty object in your Hierarchy and give it a sensible name.
+1. In Unity, create a new empty object in your Hierarchy and give it a sensible name.
 This is the root object of your experience, that will contain all the other objects.
 <b><font color="red">Please note:</font></b> Make sure that the root object is at position X = 0, Y = 0, Z = 0.
 Otherwise your experience will be placed in the wrong location in Meadow.
 ![alt_text](images/create-prefab-root.webp "image_tooltip")
 2. Select all the objects that you have created for your experience.